 But you may not be familiar with the latest and greatest approach to job hunting: social media.

 Most people know how to use social media in their personal lives, but don’t always appreciate its effectiveness as a job search tool.
 Social platforms are more than just a place to play Candy Crush, share memes or socialize with friends; employers and recruiters use LinkedIn, Twitter, Facebook and other platforms to recruit and hire candidates from all over the world.
-In fact, 73% of recruiters have invested in social recruiting, and the majority cite LinkedIn as their top social network.

 So, how can you harness the power of social media and apply it to your everyday job search?